-A relay can be reserved that will pull in if the received signal exceeds 9.5 V (4.75 V) for more than 10 minutes.
+A relay can be activated that will pull in if the received signal exceeds 9.5 V (4.75 V) for more than 10 minutes.

 The relay is defined in the function: "Additional heat output".

-5.9.3 Circuits for control of CO2 gas pressure
+Circuits for control of CO2 gas pressure